 Drinking alcohol is legal and a big part of many of our cultures.
 But alcohol is actually a drug and can be addictive.
 Alcohol affects your health at every level of use.
 Some of the levels of alcohol use include low-risk drinking or at-risk or heavy drinking.
 You may not have a problem.
 You may even drink the same amount or less than your friends or family.
 But, knowing how your drinking affects your health can help you now and in the long run.
 You can take an anonymous alcohol screening to find your risk-level.
 You will get feedback about your alcohol use.

 A good goal is to reduce your drinking to place in the low-risk level.
-Some tips for cutting down your drinking are found here.
-If you would like to know more about alcohol use disorder, click here.
+Find tips for cutting down your drinking here.
+Learn more about alcohol use disorder.
 The screening with feedback will also give you tips on how to protect your health.
 If you are drinking heavily, quitting suddenly can be very dangerous.
 Seeing your doctor who can help you find detox help is a wise choice.

 When is it never okay to drink alcohol?
 Many people think of alcohol as pretty harmless but there are some situations that make drinking alcohol dangerous.
 You should not drink alcohol if any of these are true for you.